Madwesh-MR/html-thiscode/README.md

-This is a code which i have learnt from doing.
+These are the codes which i have learnt from doing.